Meisa Kuroki: Modeling

 In addition to her modeling work for the fashion magazines JJ and 25ans, Kuroki has released two photobooks, one of her own, Love Meisa, and a joint one, Missmatch, with her best friend and actress, Maki Horikita, photographed by Kishin Shinoyama.
 In 2009, Kuroki was chosen as the Japanese face of international fashion brand, Emporio Armani, and she also appeared in numerous events for the brand worldwide.
 In 2010 Kuroki was chosen as the international face of French cosmetic brand, L'Oréal.

 Personal life

-On 2 February 2012, Kuroki married Jin Akanishi, a Japanese actor and pop singer best known for his work as part of the boy band KAT-TUN, and the following week, on 9 February, the media reported she was pregnant.
-She gave birth to their first child, a daughter named Theia, on 23 September 2012 and their second child, a son, on 6 June 2017.
-On 25 December 2023, Kuroki and Akanishi announced through their respective social media accounts that they were getting divorced.
+On February 2, 2012, Kuroki married Jin Akanishi, a Japanese actor and pop singer best known for his work as part of the boy band KAT-TUN, and the following week, on 9 February, the media reported she was pregnant.
+She gave birth to their first child, a daughter named Theia, on September 23, 2012 and their second child, a son, on June 6, 2017.
+On December 25, 2023, Kuroki and Akanishi announced through their respective social media accounts that they were getting divorced.
 The two promised to co-parent their two children.